-Option Description -bf,build-file < file> Specify the build file if you are not using a default name such as build.gradle or pom.xml.
-You cannot use this option with the -scan option. -bt,build-tool < nam e> Specify the build tool name used for the project.
-You cannot use this option with the -scan option. -hv,php-version < version > Specify the PHP version. -o,output <file></file> Specify the output file name.
-The file extension must be .zip. -pyr,python-requirements < file > Specify the Python project requirements file to install and collect dependencies. -pyv,python-virtual-env < directory > Specify the Python virtual environment location. -q,quiet Prevent the printing of stdout from the build execution. -t,include-test Include the test source set (Gradle) or test scope (Maven) to scan (for Java projects only). -yv,python-version < version > Specify the Python version to automatically find the installed Python.
+Option Description -bc,build-command < commands > Specify custom build parameters for preparing and building a project.
+For example, to invoke a Gradle build before packaging: -Prelease=true clean customTask build If you use the -bc option, and the build fails, ScanCentral stops working on the build.
+If you do not use -bc, the default command assemble is invoked.
+If the build fails, ScanCentral SAST displays a warning, but continues.
+You can use this option with Maven, Gradle and MSBuild. -bf,build-file < file> Specify the build file if you are not using a default name such as build.gradle or pom.xml.
+You cannot use this option with the -scan option. -bt,build-tool < name > Specify the build tool name used for the project.
+You cannot use this option with the - scan option. -hv,php-version < version > Specify the PHP version. -o,output <file></file> Specify the output file name.
+The file extension must be .zip. -pyr,python-requirements < file> Specify the Python project requirements file to install and collect dependencies. -pyv,python-virtual-env < directory > Specify the Python virtual environment location.

+Option Description -q,quiet Prevent the printing of stdout from the build execution. scan-node-modules Specifies node_modules dependencies in the package.
+If you setscan-node-modules, all third-party library scan results are added to the resulting FPR.
+Tip: Because including node_modules dependencies in a package does not improve type resolution or dataflow results, and because they degrade translation and scan speed, Fortify recommends that you exclude them from scans.
+By default, node_modules are not applied to a package unless you apply thescan-node-modules option from the -skipBuild Disables the project preparation build step before packaging. -t,include-test Include the test source set (Gradle) or test scope (Maven) to scan (for Java projects only). -yv,python-version < version > Specify the Python version to automatically find the installed Python.
 Allowed values: 2 or 3.
-This flag is ignored if the ScanCentral client is started under a Python virtual environment or if -python- virtual-env is specified.
+This flag is ignored if the ScanCentral SAST client is started under a Python virtual environment or if -python-virtual-env is specified.